Janani-harshu/Janani-harshu/README.md

 I like to take up any challenge...and this was my turning point, where I really thought of upskilling myself and trying to contribute my knowledge in medical industry.

 - 👀 Coding is fun!
 But there's a lot more to explore though :)
 Always excited to learn Machine Learning, Deep Learning algorithms, digital twin, wearables, gaming, AR/VR technologies especially for improving patient's life & shaping the future of healthcare.
 - 🌱 I have started with python, game development, intensive ML training program...
 I will share my learnings, projects I worked on in my repos soon!!
 (Hope this helps for beginners like me)

 Btw I am new to git too!
 Lol
+Apart from coding,I love to read, travel, football and photography!

 - 📫 Fell free to reach out via email: janjanani13@gmail.com